Kwenta/smart-margin-integrations/README.md

 ![addDelegate](./assets/add-delegate.jpeg?raw=true)

-### How i can remove a delegate from my smart margin account?
+### How I can remove a delegate from my smart margin account?

 1. Go to Smart Margin account in explorer (you can find it in [Smart Margin Factory](#how-i-can-get-my-smart-margin-account-address)).
 2. If your contract doesn't have methods, you need to open tab **Code** and Click on **More Options** and select **Is this a proxy?** to confirm and enable the "Read as Proxy" & "Write as Proxy" tabs.